 To have the three Finding Nonno guides translated into Italian.

-If I win Gold Lotto, to have Walking in their Boots translated into Italian.
+If I win Gold Lotto, to have Walking in their Boots translated into Italian or an upgrade to the website.

 Join the journey and follow the footprints of the Italian prisoners of war.